stateful/docs.runme.dev/docs/guide/agrocd.md

 ## **Install Argo CD Using Helm**

-We are ready to install. and execute the helm install command.
+We are ready to install.
+Run the helm install command.

 ```sh
 helm install argocd ./installation/argo-cd \